ConorMcCulloch/purple-rosemary-fdc6a/src/pages/blog/valheimserver.md

 image_position: right
 seo:
   title: 'Project: Setting up a Valheim Server on Linux'
+  description: >-
-  description: The process of researching & setting up a static website on Azure
+    Learning to work with Linux and setting up a Valheim server, all hosted on Azure
   extra:
     - name: 'og:type'
       value: article